Marco D'Alessandro: Atalanta and loans

 On 4 July 2014, fellow Serie A club Atalanta signed D'Alessandro outright from Roma for €2 million.

 On 18 July 2017, he moved to Serie A club Benevento, on a one-season loan with an obligation to make the deal permanent.

 On 17 August 2018, D'Alessandro joined to Serie A side Udinese on a season-long loan, in a deal that saw Ali Adnan moving to Atalanta in exchange.

 SPAL

 On 10 July 2019, D'Alessandro joined SPAL on loan with an obligation to buy.

 Monza

 On 27 January 2021, D'Alessandro signed with Serie B club Monza on a two-and-a-half-year contract.
 He made his debut on 6 February, coming on as a substitute in a 1–1 draw against Empoli.
 On 9 February, D'Alessandro scored a goal and made an assist as a substitute, helping Monza win 2–1 away to Vicenza.
 On 23 October, D'Alessandro scored from a last-minute counter attack against Cittadella; Monza won 1–0.

+Loan to Pisa

+On 7 August 2023, D'Alessandro was loaned out to Pisa in the Serie B for one year, with an option for purchase.

+Catanzaro

+On 30 August 2024, D'Alessandro signed a two-year contract with Catanzaro in Serie B.